Receiving Credit During the Academic Year

 Participating in the internship program can be a great way to earn credits during the summer!
 In addition, some employers require that you receive credit in order to participate in an internship.

-Students can enroll in the internship program for 1-4 credits.
-To receive the credit, students attend the weekly internship class and complete the related coursework.
+Students can enroll in the internship program for 1-4 credits (see above for breakdown).
+To receive credit, students attend the weekly internship class and complete the related coursework.
 A letter grade is received for each credit.

 - Students can enroll in a 0 credit option over the summer.
-All School of Communication students in good academic standing are eligible to participate in the 0 internship program.
-The experience will go on your transcript, and the organization will receive a letter indicating participation in a 0 credit program.
+The experience will go on their transcript, and the organization will receive a letter indicating participation in a 0 credit program.
 Students do not attend class, but are required to complete an internship evaluation at the end of the experience.
+Students have access to an Internship Instructor should they need assistance during their internship.
 There is no cost to participate.

 - If the internship host requires interns to receive credit, you can enroll in a .25 credit option, which fulfills the requirements of most organizations.
-All School of Communication students in good academic standing are eligible to participate in the .25 internship program.
-Students do not attend the weekly class, but do submit related coursework online and are in communication with the Internship Instructor during the experience.
-The .25 credit option costs 1/4 of the cost of one credit.
+Students do not attend the weekly class, but do submit a final reflection paper online and are in communication with the Internship Instructor during the experience.